 Developer-first economics

-We designed our platform economics to be simple, transparent, and aligned with the success of game developers.
+We designed our platform economics to be simple, transparent, and aligned with the success of developers.

 Platform fee